Xalgorithms/general-documentation/concepts/on.rule.systems.md

 of a larger software platform or are integrated directly into other software.
-For most developers, they will encounter workflow rules systems as part of a configuration management system (Kubernetes configuration; Ansible, Chef deployment scripts, etc) or a packakge management system (Debian or RPM software packaging, for example).
+For most developers, they will encounter workflow rules systems as part of a configuration management system (Kubernetes configuration; Ansible, Chef deployment scripts, etc) or a package management system (Debian or RPM software packaging, for example).
 Product owners may encounter the category as part of business process management system ([Apache ODE](https://en.wikipedia.org/wiki/Apache_ODE) is one example using [WS-BPEL](https://en.wikipedia.org/wiki/Business_Process_Execution_Language) to specify the rules).

-## Transformative
+### Transformative

 In many cases, information in a solution may need to be *transformed* from one representation (or context) to another.
 For example, from XML to JSON.
 Rules can